A Relaxing Spring Getaway in Door County Wisconsin

 A round at any of the 11 golf courses on the peninsula is a particular treat in spring when the shades of green seem infinite.
 Maxwelton Braes is a lovely mature course in Baileys Harbor or the courses at the Alpine and Peninsula State Park will inspire your game with breathtaking views of Green Bay.
 Enjoy lunch between nines at the course.
-18 holes should leave you with an appetite worthy of hearty Italian cuisine at Pasta Vino, in Sister Bay.
+18 holes should leave you with an appetite worthy of the delectable cuisine at Barringer’s, in Fish Creek.
 Ten minutes to the Skyway Drive-In Theatre, a retro experience featuring current films.

 A visit to Door County is not complete without time spent in the village of Ephraim.
 Tours by the Ephraim Historical Foundation and views of the bluffs across the harbor are most memorable.
 Leroy’s Coffee House is a lovely way to relax.
 The shops that are sprinkled throughout town are a delight.
 Grab a second breakfast at Good Eggs for a truly local experience.
 An aerial tour of the peninsula from the Ephraim/Gibraltar Airport provides breathtaking views.
 Stroll from the Inn to Clover and Ash for an eclectic array of dining choices graciously served in a cozy wine bar atmosphere.

 Birdwatchers are in heaven here as the spring migration swells the bird population, 26 species sighted in one morning.
 Bike to the end of Toft Point and spot the swans with their cygnets.
 Watch for the eagles that nest on the point.
 Listen for the Sandhill Crane’s prehistoric call as they fly overhead each morning and evening.
 Lunch at the Cornerstone, just a block away.
 Hunt the Kangaroo Lake Land Trust Preserve for morel mushrooms and wild leeks.
 Dine on the Coyote Roadhouse’s famous ribs.
 Pause on the causeway to listen to the chorus of frogs.
 Back at the inn those same tiny tree frogs, known as Spring Peepers, will serenade you to sleep.